telerik/ajax-docs/controls/grid/hierarchical-grid-types-and-load-modes/several-tables-at-a-level.md

 1. For each detail table, add **GridRelationFields** objects to the **ParentTableRelation** property collection for each field needed to link the tables.

-* Set the **DataKeyField** to the key field in the detail table that must match a field in the parent table.
+* Set the **DetailKeyField** to the key field in the detail table that must match a field in the parent table.
 When using declarative data sources, this field must be specified by a parameter of the SELECT statement for the data source of the detail table.

 * Set the **MasterKeyField** to the matching field in the parent table.
 This field must be listed in the **DataKeyNames** property of the parent table.